USA Flag

 website security

-My husband Tommy and myself, Christine, met in the winter of 1988 when I started my Postal career at the West Long Branch Post Office in West Long Branch, New Jersey.
-Tommy has been a Letter Carrier for 34 years and I was a Letter Carrier for 18 ½ years.
-We worked side by side in the office and on the road for over a decade.
-We've now been happily married for over 20 years.
+My husband Tommy and myself, Christine, met in the winter of 1988 when I started my postal career at the Post Office.
+Tommy retired from being a Letter Carrier after almost 40 years and I was a Letter Carrier for 18 ½ years.
+We worked side by side in the office/road for over a decade.

-The interior of our home is decorated in a nautical theme, with many lighthouses scattered throughout.
-Our favorite place to shop used to be at the Lighthouse Depot in Maine (now closed).
-We proudly display many framed, enlarged lighthouse photos that we shot while on vacations.
-They are great conversation pieces and everyone is amazed!
-We're members of the American Lighthouse Foundation www.LighthouseFoundation.org, the Great Lake Lightkeepers Association www.gllka.com, the Chesapeake Chapter of the USLHS www.ChesLights.org, the New Jersey Lighthouse Society www.NJLHS.org, and New England Lighthouse Lovers www.nell.cc.
-In March 2006 I entered 3 photos in the NJ Lighthouse Society's annual photo contest and 2 of my photos won.
-That was very exciting!
-East Point Lighthouse in NJ won 1st place and Bodie Island in NC won 2nd place.
-How cool was that for my 1st time?
+The interior of our home is decorated in a nautical theme.
+We proudly display our beautiful lighthouse photographs from our lighthouse vacations.
+They're great conversation pieces and everyone is amazed when they hear the stories!
+We're members of the American Lighthouse Foundation www.LighthouseFoundation.org, the Great Lake Lightkeepers Association www.gllka.com, the Chesapeake Chapter of the USLHS www.ChesLights.org, the New Jersey Lighthouse Society www.NJLHS.org, and New England Lighthouse Lovers www.newenglandlighthouselovers.org.
+In March 2006, I entered 3 lighthouse photos in the NJ Lighthouse Society's annual photo contest and 2 of my photos won.
+My East Point Lighthouse in NJ won 1st place and my Bodie Island in NC won 2nd place.
+Awesome for my first time entering a contest.